genesis-one-seven/xahl-node/README.md

  - Installs & configures Nginx
    - sets up nginx so that it splits the incoming traffic to your supplied domain 5 ways
         - 1.static website for allowed IPs
-        - 2.static webbsite for blocked IPs
+        - 2.static website for blocked IPs
         - 3.the main node websocket(wss)
-        - 4.any rpc traffic (apis from POST)
+        - 4.any rpc traffic (APIs from POST)
         - 5.public access to .toml file
-   - TL;DR; you only need ONE domain pointing to this server.
+   - TL;DR; you only need ONE (A record) domain pointing to this server.
    - Automatically detects the IPs of your ssh session, the node itself, and its local enviroment then adds them to the nginx_allowlist.conf file
+   - also now works behind another nginx/NPM front end see [Nginx related](#nginx-related) section
  - Applies NIST security best practices

 ---